SverdoSverdo/VGS_karakterulempe/README.md

 # FILE INFORMATION
-Contains code used for the report "Karakterulempen ved å velge realfag: I hvilken grad veier realfagspoengene opp for den?" commissioned by the Norwegian Ministry of Education and Research
+Contains code used for the report "Karakterulempen ved å velge realfag: I hvilken grad veier realfagspoengene opp for den?" commissioned by the Norwegian Ministry of Education and Research.

+The files StartVals_joint2.rds and StartVals_joint3.rds provide starting values for the more complex models in Year 2 and year 3 that are very computationally demanding.
+The starting values matches that of the final parameter-estimates, and so using them reduces the computational time significantly, although the calculation of standard errors will still take some time.

+All code was run on R version 4.6.1.
 The scripts are numbered in the order they should be run.
 Each one sources `00_settings.R`

-### `0_fagkode_scraper.R`

-Builds the subject-code reference file used throughout the project by scraping Udir's fagkode listing API for the studiespesialisering (ST) programme, paging through all results.
-The output is a table of subject titles, fagkoder and the standpunkt flag.

 ### `00_settings.R`